 The best broker for small accounts and new investors.

 Quickly create your account online and get started with $50 in Free Trades.

 Revenue Growth & Market Exposure

-With over four decades of rich experience, Andrew Peller has developed a detailed knowledge of the alcoholic beverage industry in Canada.
-The company’s reputation and quality products differentiate it from contemporaries.
+With a 50-year history, Andrew Peller has developed a detailed knowledge of the alcoholic beverage industry in Canada.
+The company’s reputation and quality products differentiate it from its contemporaries.
 A wide network of company-owned retail stores in Ontario and award-winning estate wineries form a wide moat around the company’s business.

 Andrew Peller operates in a highly competitive industry.
 The Canadian wine market offers a large market for low-priced imported wines from foreign countries.
-Both domestic and international wine industry is consolidating which has resulted in larger competitors for the company.
+Both the domestic and international wine industry is consolidating which has resulted in larger competitors for the company.
 The company competes with both national and international players.
-Quality and value, an industry-leading distribution network, and popular brands are Andrew Peller’s strong competitive advantages.
+A strong product portfolio, a reputation for delivering value, and a loyal customer base are Andrew Peller’s strong competitive advantages.

 Andrew Peller is in a good position to expand into new adjacent categories given its expertise and a large base of loyal customers.
 Its gross margin should benefit from an increased focus on higher-margin products and efforts to enhance efficiency and reduce costs.

 The consumption of alcoholic beverages remains stable in Canada and as one of the largest producers of quality wines in Canada, Andrew Peller stands a good chance to benefit from this growing trend.
 Given the wine industry’s defensive nature and Andrew Peller’s domestic reach and large product portfolio, the company should continue its dividend-paying streak in the future.